-Storages can have the effect of changing the seasonal pattern of flows.
-For example in the southern Basin, naturally higher flows predominantly occurred in response to winter-spring rainfall; now flows are primarily released from dams to meet irrigation demand in the hotter months.
+Patterns of agricultural and urban water use can have the effect of changing the seasonal pattern of flows.
+For example, in the southern Basin, naturally higher flows predominantly occurred in response to winter-spring rainfall; now flows are primarily released from dams to meet irrigation demand in the hotter months.
 The effect of river regulation on seasonal flow patterns differs throughout the Basin and depends, in part, on the distance downstream from storages, the location of significant irrigation off-takes and the quantum of unregulated tributary inflows.

 Water-dependent species that have evolved in response to the natural patterns of flow have been negatively impacted by river regulation.
 Environmental water releases from storages are able to reinstate a portion of the winter-spring flows consistent with natural seasonality, however most major dam releases will still coincide with spring-summer irrigation demands.
+This same seasonality does not necessarily apply in the northern Basin, where flows are extremely variable year to year and summer can be dominated with large flows connected to the monsoonal season.